Laquon Treadwell Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- Treadwell has accumulated 30 catches for 410 yards this year.
-He has been targeted 46 times and averages 25.6 receiving yards.

-- Treadwell has been the target of 46 of his team's 572 passing attempts this season, or 8.0% of the target share.
+- Treadwell has put together a 410-yard campaign so far (25.6 receiving yards per game), reeling in 30 balls on 46 targets.

-- With three targets in the red zone this season, Treadwell has been on the receiving end of 6.7% of his team's 45 red zone pass attempts.
+- Treadwell has seen the ball thrown his way three times in the red zone this season, 6.7% of his team's 45 red zone pass attempts.

 - The Jaguars have run 61.3% passing plays and 38.7% rushing plays this season.
 They rank 32nd in the NFL in scoring.